calvin-mcd/ampersand-ec/README.md

 # ampersand ec

-This an open-source (and highly experimental!!!)
-EC (topre) pcb for the Ampersand keyboard designed by whitefacemountain.
+This an open-source, experimental 2-layer EC pcb for the Ampersand keyboard designed by whitefacemountain.
 Ampersand is a gummyworm mounted 13.5u keyboard with minimum 40s support needed.

 The firmware has been adapted by whitefacemountain and is based on [cipulot](https://cipulot.squarespace.com/)'s Menhir firmware.

-## Warning:
+## Disclaimer:

-- *As the Ampersand case is designed for an MX pcb, the EC pcb requires testing.
-There is no garantuee that it would fit into the case without modifications of at least a few topre housings and perhaps another oring.*
+*As the Ampersand case is designed for a MX pcb using an oring, this EC pcb requires the use of [EC naevies](https://keyboardtreehouse.com/products/naevies-ec-switches) switches.
+Other EC switches might only work with heavy modifications of the outer housings.**

 ## Layout